 ZZ plants known by the botanical name of Zamioculcas Zamiifolia have become a very popular houseplant over the last few years.

-In 1996, Dutch nurseries began propagating the plant and distributing plants on a worldwide scale.
+In 1996, Dutch nurseries began propagating the ZZ plant and distributing plants on a worldwide scale.

-Its toughness has made this native to Kenya and northeastern South Africa one to best indoor plants to come along in the last 25 years.
+Its toughness has made this native to Kenya and northeastern South Africa one of the best indoor plants in the last 25 years.

 ZZ plants go by several common names: